 Stage 4: Maturity

 As growth slows down, the product enters the maturity phase.
-At this stage, product managers focus on customer retention, differentiating the product from others in the market, and optimizing operations to reduce costs and increase efficiency.
+At this stage, product managers focus on customer retention, differentiating the product from others in the market, and optimizing product operations to reduce costs and increase efficiency.

 They consider which features to invest in for a high return, and seek to gain an even deeper understanding of user behavior—all with the goal of retaining existing users and keeping the product profitable.